This Chicharron de Pollo Recipe is a step by step guide to making crispy delicious traditional Dominican fried chicken.

 Every country, every region, every family has their version of fried chicken (like our Pollo Frito).
 This is our recipe for Dominican fried chicken or as Dominicans call it, “Chicharron de Pollo.”
 The combination of flavors from the marinade to the breading make everything about this chicken crave-worthy.

 Anyone who has been blessed enough to have travelled to the Dominican Republic comes back talking about the same things, the beaches and the food.
+This is the exact sort of thing they are talking about.

 A platter of this crispy Dominican fried chicken paired with tostones, White Rice, Pink Beans and an ice cold Presidente is a simple way to transport you right to the beaches of Casa de Campo.
 Where summers are spent enjoying all the adventure and beauty this Caribbean island has to offer.